-The Sub-Fund invests at least 75% of its Net Assets in sustainable investments.
-The remaining (maximum 25%) will be cash or cash equivalents held as ancillary liquidity and derivatives for hedging purposes.
-Due do the neutral nature of these investments, they will not qualify as sustainable investments.
+The Sub-Fund invests at least 80% of its Net Assets in sustainable investments.
+The remaining (maximum 20%) will be cash or cash equivalents held as ancillary liquidity and derivatives for hedging purposes.

-The Sub-Fund will make a minimum of 75% of sustainable investments with an environmental objective.
+The Sub-Fund will make a minimum of 80% of sustainable investments with an environmental objective.